 Just like sunscreen, there are risks and benefits of chemical bug sprays

 and repellents.
-Read on to see if the pros outweigh the cons and learn the homeopathic ways to fight back against summer insects.
+Read on to see if the pros outweigh the cons and learn the homeopathic ways to fight back against summer insects and learn how to make your own homemade bug spray and repellent.

 Last year we interviewed Miss Michigan